 The hospice payment system includes a statutory aggregate cap.
 The aggregate cap limits the overall payments made to a hospice annually.
 The cap amount for FY 2019 will be $29,205.44 (2018 cap amount of $28,689.04 increased by 1.8%).

 The Bipartisan Budget Act of 2018 amended the Social Security Act so that, effective January 1, 2019, physician assistants are recognized as attending physicians for Medicare hospice beneficiaries.
 This expands the definition of a hospice attending physician to include physician assistants in addition to physicians and nurse practitioners.
 CMS states that it is finalizing changes to the hospice regulations to reflect that change.

 The regulations are effective October 1, 2018.
 Click here to read the FY2019 Hospice Final Rule.

-HEALTHCAREfirst will host a webinar on August 28, 2018 where we will discuss the FY2019 Hospice Final Rule and what it will mean to hospices.
-Click here to learn more and register for the webinar.
+HEALTHCAREfirst hosted a webinar where we discussed the FY2019 Hospice Final Rule and what it means to hospices.
+Click here to view the webinar replay.

 The HEALTHCAREfirst Difference